dsc-courses/dsc80-2023-wi/syllabus.md

 All assignments must be submitted by 11:59PM San Diego time on the due date to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good habit to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.

 You have **6 "slip days"** to use throughout the quarter on *any* deadline, including a lab, project, project checkpoint, or an extra-credit lab reflection assignment.
-A slip day extends the deadline of any by 24 hours.
+A slip day extends the deadline of an assignment by 24 hours.
+The number of slip days you can use on an assignment depends on the kind of assignment:

-- On labs and extra-credit lab reflections, you may use up to 1 slip day.
-These assignments will not be accepted more than 24 hours after the deadline.
+- On labs, you may use up to 1 slip day.
+Labs will not be accepted more than 24 hours after the deadline.
 - On projects and project checkpoints, you may use up to 2 slip days.
 These assignments will not be accepted more than 48 hours after the deadline.
 Note that you will not be able to use slip days on Project 5.

-Slip days will be applied automatically at the end of the quarter, but it's your responsibility to keep track of how many you have left.
+- You may not use slip days on lab reflection assignments.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete an assignment on its original due date (or if you forgot about it).
 But slip days are also meant for things like the internet going down at 11:58 PM just as you go to submit your assignment.
 Slip days are meant to be used in exceptional circumstances, so **you probably should not need to use all 6, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out**.

+**Slip days are applied automatically at the end of the quarter, and you don’t need to ask in order to use one.** It’s your responsibility to keep track of how many you have left.
+If you’ve run out of slip days and submit an assignment late, that assignment may still be graded, but you will receive a 0 on it when we calculate grades at the end of the quarter.
+However, in the event that you use all 6 days and submit another assignment late, we will allocate your slip days first to your projects (in chronological order), then to your labs (in chronological order), and then to other assignments.
+This is done to prevent you from receiving a 0 on, say, Project 4, if you've used all of your slip days on labs up until that point; in such a case, you’d instead receive a 0 on an earlier lab that isn’t weighted as much in your grade.

 ### Regrade Requests

 Most of the labs and projects are autograded, but some questions are manually graded.
 If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **one week** of the grades being released.
+If you do not submit a regrade request within one week, your original grade will be final.

 **Regrade Requests for Manually Graded Problems**